gdrosos/bloat-study-artifact/README.md

  sh scripts/security_analysis/run_security_analysis.sh  $GH_TOKEN  \
   data/security data/project_dependencies_final.json
 ```
-The scirpt performs the following steps:
+The script performs the following steps:
 * It will first download the repository of the advisory database which contains the known PyPI vulnerabilities (this might take up to 30 minutes depending on your network connection)
 * It will parse the repository to identify vulnerabilities affecting PyPI releases
 * It will then find all the vulnerable releases affecting our dataset, and it will produce a file `data/security/project_vulnerabilities.json` which has the following format: